Welcome to

 This site was created to support all those who need access to the lesson texts of the Episcopal (TEC) Eucharistic Lectionary.

 The Sunday Lectionary is a three year cyclical lectionary.
-We are currently in Year C. The year which will begin with Advent in 2013 will be Year A. The year which ended at Advent 2012 was Year B.
+We are currently in Year B. Beginning with the first Sunday of Advent in 2024, we will be in Year C. The year which ended at Advent 2023 was Year A.

 The collects and the Psalms are from the Book of Common Prayer.
 The collects use the contemporary wording.